samolubukun/DATCON-Search-Engine-and-Document-Manager/README.md

 - **Accessibility**: Accessible from any device with an internet connection.
 - **Real-time Collaboration**: Facilitates real-time collaboration among users.
 - **Platform Independence**: Works across various devices and browsers.

+## To Create The Database
+To create the database, refer to the **SQL Database File** in the DATCON Folder after extraction.